 1. The U.S. Constitution is the " Law of the Land."

 2. All other laws must to the Constitution.

-3. Each structure of the U.S. Constituti constitution that closely mirrors the 4.
-Name one difference betwe en the U.S. Co onstitution and the Texas Constitution: 5.
-Define STATUTE: 6.
-What is 21 U.S.C.
-(U.S. Co. de) Ch.
+3. Each also has a constitution that closely mirrors the structure of the U.S. Constitution.

+4. Name one difference between the U.S. Constitution and the Texas Constitution:

+5. Define STATUTE:

+6. What is 21 U.S.C.
+(U.S. Code) Ch.
 13?

-7. What are ORDINANCES? • • • • • • • • • • • • • • • • • • • • er of people arCityFed s with a 1, 2 and 3 (giving a 1 to the law and a 3 to the law that affects the least Ordinance eral Law e Law 9.
-At present, are the marijuan statute?
-YES on NO (circle of is in line with the federal DISCUSS: Looking affect federal and st untry, how do you think the varying laws ement agencies?
-10. Even though Administrativ e Agencies are Branch. e created by Congress, they are part of the
+7. What are ORDINANCES?

+8. Rank the following types of statutory laws with a 1, 2 and 3 (giving a 1 to the law that affects the greatest number of people and a 3 to the law that affects the least number of people):

+City Ordinance

+Federal Law

+State Law

+9. At present, are the marijuana laws in Texas in line with the federal statute?
+YES or NO (CIRCLE ONE)

+Discuss: Looking across the country, how do you think the varying laws affect federal and state law enforcement agencies?

+10. Even though Administrative Agencies are created by Congress, they are part of the Branch.